 Notes: As president of the Turkish-Italian culture and friendship association, Mr Alex Baltazzi was one of the guests of honour at the (27-28 March 2008) opening of ‘The Antiquity Collection’, antiquities display area within the Science and Arts Faculty at Buca of the 9th of September University of Izmir, which includes 3 statues (marble Aphrodite, cast bronze Hermes and Eros) that formerly were in the garden of Boudjah Baltazzi house.
 This project has received additional funding by the Turkish-Italian culture and friendship association, and the purpose of the display is also intended to celebrate the achievements in archaeology of Demostene Baltazzi.

-Mr Baltazzi is currently (2006) the president of ESAD (Aegean travel agencies association), vice-president of the Izmir - Italian chamber of commerce and assembly member of the Izmir shipping chamber.
-Mr Baltazzi also heads his own travel agency, Karavan travel, which has recently been awarded the silver medal by the Izmir Chamber of Commerce for the foreign currency brought in during 2003 and this achievement was repeated in subsequent years, crowned with gold medals in 2004, 2005, 2006, 2007, 2008, 2009, 2010 and 2011.
-In addition Karavan travel was awarded a bronz medal in 2006, a gold medal in 2008, and awards in 2009, 2010 and 2011 for the level of tax paid to the government and in 2010 was awarded the prize for the ‘year’s tourism professional’ - view news item - and in 2011 an award for the promotion of Izmir.
+Mr Baltazzi is currently (2014) Chairman of the Italian Cultural and Friendship Association of Izmir, the president of honour of ESAD (Aegean travel agencies association), assembly Member of the Italian Chamber of Commerce and member of the Port Agents Committee of the Maritime Chamber of Izmir.
+Mr Baltazzi also heads his own travel agency, Karavan travel, which has been awarded the silver medal by the Izmir Chamber of Commerce for the foreign currency brought in during 2003 and this achievement was repeated in subsequent years, crowned with gold medals in 2004, 2005, 2006, 2007, 2008, 2009, 2010, 2011 and 2012.
+In addition Karavan travel was awarded a bronze medal in 2006, a gold medal in 2008, and bronze awards in 2009, 2010, 2011 and 2012 for the level of tax paid to the government and in 2010 was awarded the prize for the ‘year’s tourism professional’ - view news item - and in 2011 an award for the promotion of Izmir.
 In October 2012 Mr Baltazzi was bestowed the title of ‘usta’ [master] by the Konak Municipality for his work in promoting Izmir tourism and cultural activities to date - photos.

 In addition Mr Baltazzi in the Summer of 2004 assisted in a historical archiving project based in the old fire station of Izmir [Ahmet Priştina kent arşivi ve müzesi], run by the municipality.
 He has modestly contributed to the growing archive collections there with the donation of old photos, insurance policies, 19th century consular passes and these items are now viewable, with Turkish text, on its web site here (the four documents in order are: the Italian nationality certificate issued by the Italian high commissioner in Constantinople, approved by the consulate in Smyrna, to Artemise Sevastopoulo, in 1921; £200 worth of house insurance of Daniel Vassilakou, document issued by the Magdeburger fire insurance company Smyrna branch, 1909; £400 worth of insurance for the house of Demetrio Sevastopoulo by the Prussian national insurance company, signed by its local representative the Levantine, Edwin S. Joly, in 1891; title deeds of the lands in Turgutlu of the Baltazzi family, in 1917).
 In September 2006 in recognition of his contributions to the archives and city museum, thus to the collective knowledge base of the city, Alex Baltazzi was presented a plaque by the mayor of the city, Ahmet Kocaoğlu - photo.